hiddify/hiddify-relay/README.md

 ### 🛠️ Dokodemo-door Tunnel
-According to the 1st picture above, choose number `3` and enter the `Dekodemo-door Menu` to manage `Dokodemo-door tunnel`:
+According to the 1st picture above, choose number `3` and enter the `Dekodemo-door Tunnel` to manage it:

 <div align=center>